GeoscienceAustralia/anuga_core/docs/source/installation.rst

 ---------------------------------------

-Once you have a working `Miniforge` installation (as described in the previous section `Install MiniForge3`_  you are ready to install ANUGA.
+Once you have a working `Miniforge` installation (as described in the previous section `Install MiniForge3`_  you are ready to install a prebuilt `conda-forge` version of ANUGA.

 .. note::
     If you intend to develop ANUGA code you should install ANUGA from source